 The numbering of houses within streets in Thornbury was not introduced generally until the early 1950s and so this house was only then called 20 Gloucester Road, but there were numbers allocated to the houses in the terrace from a lot earlier.
 This house was originally described as ‘7 Laburnum Terrace’.

 We have no precise knowledge as to when number 20 was built.
 It may have been built originally as an extension to No. 22.
 This idea is supported by the fact that the present owner of number 22 has said that within his house he has found two areas in the party wall that look like doorways into number 20.
 We think John Hodges whose family built this terrace of houses bought No. 22 in 1832 as we have discovered a reference to an indenture between John Hodges and James Ford dated 23rd & 24th August 1832.
 We have not been able to trace a copy of this indenture.

-The 1840 Tithe Map shows that the property at Plot 249 covers what is now Nos 20 & 22 Gloucester Road and describes it as “a house, stables and garden and covers 18 perches.”
+The 1840 Tithe Map and accompanying Tithe Apportionment show that the property at Plot 249 covers what is now numbers 20 and 22 Gloucester Road and describes it as “a house, stables and garden and covers 18 perches.”
 The significant word here is “House”.
 This would appear to be confirmation that in 1840 the two houses were joined.

 It is interesting to note that on the 1840 Tithe Map there is no front garden to Plot 249.
 The road outside this plot is wider, and may suggest a turning area.
 It is also interesting to note the presence of two sets of stables, one in Plot 249, the other in Plot 250 on the opposite side of the road.

 It is not easy to link the houses shown in the 1841 census with the existing houses.
 There are only three houses listed in the terrace.
 We believe the first house listed is likely to be the house described as Plot 249 on the Tithe Map (i.e. now known as 20 & 22 Gloucester Road).